qcware/qcware-unitair/README.md

 ### Cheat whenever possible
-Unlike standard quantum circuit simulation, `unitair` tries to "just get the answer" and does not aim to perform operations in a way that models real quantum circuits or hardware.
-In this sense, `unitair` is probably best regarded as an emulator rather than a simulator.
+Unlike standard quantum circuit simulation, `unitair` is designed to encourage users to
+"just get the answer" and does not aim to perform operations in a way that models real quantum circuits or hardware.
+In this sense, `unitair` should be regarded as an *emulator* rather than a simulator.

 Functions aim to take shortcuts whenever possible.
 Rather than applying a Hadamard gate to every